Deploy a Spring Boot application JAR file with Nginx reverse proxy

 • $PORT: Replace this with the port of your VPS

-• $JAR_FILE: The JAR file on the local computer we want to copy to the server.
+• $JAR_FILE: It is the JAR file on the local computer we want to copy to the server.

 • $USER: Replace the username created on your VPS